BrandoPoggiali/CNVmap/README.md

 # CNVmap
- CNVmap is a plotting tool for CNV variants which produces publication-quality figures.
+ CNVmap is tool for visualizing Copy Number Varitions (CNVs) at genome, chromsome and gene levels.
 The inputs of this tool are .cns and .cnr file formats obtained by the tool CNVkit (https://cnvkit.readthedocs.io/en/stable/).

 ## Installation